-Together with colleagues in hospitals, NIBTS will develop a training programme for staff in hospital blood banks that will reduce reliance on the regional reference laboratory.
+NIBTS will continue to work with hospital colleagues to develop training programmes for staff in hospital blood banks that will reduce reliance on the regional reference laboratory.

 NIBTS will also continue to support the Harvey's Gang charity providing opportunities for young people and their families to see what happens in our laboratories and testing facilities.